Does your bike fit?

 The frame is the skeleton of the bike, and what everything is built off of, similar to our bodies.
 When choosing a frame, stand over the straight tube of the bike with both feet planted on the ground.
-For road or hybrid bikes, there should be 1 inch of clearance between the tube and your groin.
+There should be 1 inch of clearance between the tube and your groin for road and hybrid bikes.
 For mountain bikes allow 2 inches of clearance in this area.
 For more guidance on how to do this refer to the diagrams by this local bike club.

 To fit the proper seat height the bike should be supported so that you can sit on the seat with both feet on the pedals.
 With one foot straight down at the bottom of the pedal stroke you should have a slight bend in the knee.
 If there is too much bend in your knee and the seat is too low you will over-strain your knee and experience discomfort.
 If the seat is too high you will struggle to get a full stroke with push down and lose efficiency.